Miles H. Wilson

 Prior to her position as Chief Financial Officer, Jamil served at the helm of leadership in roles such as Finance Director and Divisional Controller.
 She is a proven change agent and leader and has provided financial advisory, financial analysis and accounting management to financial restructurings, distressed organizations and acquisitions.
 With a strong knowledge of budget, finance, analytics, grants management and compliance, Jamil has been responsible for multi-fund budgets as high as $800 million.
 Jamil’s current focus is to provide students and educators with the revenue support and financial information that are essential for learning and achievement for a high quality and equitable education, and equally important, providing leaders with the reporting tools necessary for critical decision making and strategic planning.
 Jamil received a Master of Business Administration from Arcadia University and a Master of Science in Accounting and Finance from University of Southampton.

 Chief Operating Officer

 Tiffaney Waters is a dynamic and thoughtful leader.
-With more than 15 years experience in the Behavioral Health and Education sectors, Tiffaney had dedicated her career to ensuring the betterment of underserved children and families in the city of Philadelphia.
+With more than 18 years’ experience in the Behavioral Health and Education sectors, Tiffaney has dedicated her career to ensuring the betterment of underserved children and families in the city of Philadelphia.

-A native Philadelphian, Tiffaney is inspired by the many diversities of the city as well as its vibrancy and passion.
-Tiffaney received her Bachelor of Arts in Biology from Temple University and her Master’s of Education in Multicultural Education and Curriculum Design from Eastern University.
+Tiffaney received her Bachelor of Arts in Biology from Temple University and her Master of Education in Multicultural Education and Curriculum Design from Eastern University.